It's not too early to start planning for the memorable event.

 Flights to the U.K.

-While the price of tickets will vary depending on the exact date of travel, flights are already available to both London and Windsor.
-Flights in the spring months of March, April, and May currently range in price, but some of the lowest deals start at just $33 one-way to $43 one-way for those traveling from Europe to London's Gatwick Airport with Norwegian Air, and as low as $99 one-way for those traveling to from the U.S. to London's Gatwick Airport with WOW Air.
+Flights to London in the spring months of March, April, and May currently range in price, but some of the lowest deals start at just $33 one-way to $43 one-way for those traveling from within Europe to London's Gatwick Airport with Norwegian Air, and as low as $99 one-way for those traveling to from the U.S. to London's Gatwick Airport with WOW Air.

 Hotels to Catch a View of Meghan Markle and Prince Harry's Day